-Star of the week: Procyon | EarthSky.org
+Procyon is the Little Dog Star | EarthSky.org

 It’s hard to think of Procyon – the Little Dog Star – without also thinking of the other Dog Star, Sirius.
 If you’re looking at the right time of year (or right time of night), you can always find Sirius because it’s the sky’s brightest star.
 Procyon is always near its brighter brother on the sky’s dome.
 Procyon isn’t nearly as bright as Sirius.
-It’s the 8th brightest star in the sky, and the 6th brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.
-Follow the links below to learn more about Procyon, the Little Dog Star:
+It’s the eighth brightest star in the sky, and the sixth brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.

-Want to know more about astronomy?
-Sign up for our free daily newsletter today!

-How to see Procyon.
 Look for Procyon in the evening in the winter and spring months.
 By March of every year, Procyon is at or near the meridian (highest point in the sky) at early evening.
 By June, Procyon sets not long after dark.

 Procyon is the brightest star in Canis Minor the Lesser Dog.
 This constellation is small, with only one other noteworthy star, named Gomeisa.
 Sometimes, Canis Minor is called the Hot Dog.
-Sometimes Procyon is called the Lesser Dog Star or Little Dog Star.
+Procyon is sometimes called the Lesser Dog Star or Little Dog Star.
 Our chart shows Procyon as a member of the Winter Triangle asterism.
 In other words, these stars are not a recognized constellation – just a group of noticeable stars that happen to form a triangle pattern on the sky’s dome.

 Fainter than blue-white Sirius to its south, white Procyon is marginally brighter than orange-red Betelgeuse to the west.
 The best time to view Procyon is at evening in late winter through spring, when the Winter Triangle (Sirius, Procyon, Betelgeuse) is highest in the sky.
 At magnitude 0.4, Procyon is almost the same brightness as nearby Betelgeuse in Orion, with average magnitude 0.45.
 (Remember, in the magnitude system, larger numbers are fainter.)